 All RDA Outputs are listed on the RDA Web site, as are their adopters (where applicable) and additional and promotional information, e.g. flyers.

-The Research Data Alliance holds two Plenaries per year, typically in March and September.
+The Research Data Alliance holds two Plenaries per year, typically in March and September, though these months can change.
 These are working meetings with a mixture of sessions.
 Existing Working and Interest Groups come together in breakout sessions to continue working towards their outlined goals.
 Birds of a Feather (BoF) sessions often give rise to a new IG or WG.
 Some groups also hold joint sessions with other groups to explore synergies, develop or share use cases, or exchange information.
 Furthermore, there are plenary sessions where the full community comes together to hear keynotes, and updates on WG recommendations and adoptions.
 Poster sessions allow members and groups to share their research and progress reports.
 There are also networking events and other opportunities to meet in small groups to collaborate and plan future work.
 Programmes, presentations and recordings from past plenaries show the typical RDA Plenary structure.

 RDA is supported by several advisory and administrative groups.